PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 2. Change the Region to “US”.

-3. Select the “Channel” tab and click on “Edit” to add your own private channels here.
+3. Select the “Channel” tab and tap on “Edit” to add your own private channels here.

-4. Tap on “Add Channel” and enter the Channel Details or Scan the QR code and have it set automatically.
+4. Tap on “Add Channel” and enter the Channel Details or Scan the QR code to have it set automatically.

 ---